Things you have already done or found - bold type

 - Contributed to a genealogy society publication.

 - Served on the board or as an officer of a genealogy society.
-(Only served as a library assistant)
+(I only served as a library assistant.)

 - Got lost on the way to a cemetery.